shaned24/easy-openvpn-pkg/docs/reference/snap-configuration/snap-configuration.md

 ## nopasswd

-The *nopasswd* option allows a user to generate private key without a passphrase during server setup.
+The *nopasswd* option allows a user to generate a private key without a passphrase during server setup.
-Normally, user should always generate private key with a passphrase for security reasons.
+Normally, a user should always generate private key with a passphrase for security reasons.
 This value is only used to setup an OpenVPN server in non-interactive mode for running spread test.

 Possible values are: